opendp/PSI/README.md

 3. Start Django: `python manage.py runserver 8080`

 Any port other than 8000 can be specified because rook runs on 8000.

+Before going to localhost, CORS request have to be enabled on the browser:

+Enabling CORS request to local files on Chrome:
+`google-chrome --disable-web-security --user-data-dir="[path to ..\PrivateZelig\data here]"`